 People often ask how it is possible to hand stitch through a thick material like leather.
 This is possible because you use a tool rather than the needle to pierce the holes.
 Before stitching holes are made in the leather, one by one, using a diamond awl tool.
 Holes must be made accurately to get a neat line of stitches.

 When the pieces are all ready they are glued using leather PVA, held in place by bulldog clips.
 Any smooth edges are roughened up with sand paper before the glue is applied to give a firm bond.

 Step 9 - Stitch

 The quality of hand stitching is key to the finish of bespoke leather bags.
 A beautiful stitch is a real sign of genuine craftsmanship that you can't get using a machine. hand stitching involves threading two needles on a waxed length of thread and then running the thread through the pre-pierced holes to secure the stitch.

 Step 10 - Finish

 After stitching the final touches can be made.
 This could include adding studs to secure straps, smoothing edges, or sealing edges using a technique called burnishing.
 The edges of CARV bags are often left intentionally raw - this gives a unique modern finish and showcases the natural beauty of the leather.
 Take a look at our finished products here.

 Step 11 - Photograph

 When the bags are ready, our expert photographer Olivier Barjolle comes in to shoot beautiful photographs.
-Check out Olivier's work and contact him here.

-Coming soon - CARV will be offering workshops where you can learn the basics of leatherworking and make your very own purse or card holder. register your interest by completing the form below.
+Coming soon - CARV will be offering workshops where you can learn the basics of leatherworking and make your very own purse or card holder.
+Register your interest by completing the form below.